 Connect With Us

 Follow us on social media & sign up for our newsletter to keep in touch with us at the ranch and at the shop.
 We post updates, photos, recipes, videos & more every day, and send the newsletter once a week so it's a great way to connect!
-You can always reach us on social media and you are welcome to drop by our butcher shop or come see us at a farmers market.
+You can always reach us on social media and you are welcome to drop by our butcher shop.
 Give us a call or send an email if you have any questions or to arrange to visit the ranch.

 Email: email@example.com or Call: 778-379-5262